kevquirk/100daystooffload.com-website/index.md

 There are some simple and reasonable guidelines if you want to take part in `#100DaysToOffload`:

 * This needs to be done on a personal blog, not a corporate blog.
-If you don’t have a personal blog, you can sign up for a free one at [Write.as](https://write.as).
+If you don’t have a personal blog, you can sign up for a free one at [Bear Blog](https://bearblog.dev).
 * There is no specific start date.
 Your 100 posts can start or end whenever you want them to.
 * Publish 100 new posts in the space of a year.
 * There are no limits to what you can post about – write about whatever interests you.